 That in the corresponding PCT application, India has been designated as the competent International Searching Authority or elected as an International Preliminary Examining Authority.

 The first examination report will be sent to the applicant ordinarily within one month from the date of disposal of a request for examination, but not exceeding two months.
 You can read more about expedited patent examination in India.

-A patent application shall be deemed to have been abandoned unless the applicant has complied with all the requirements imposed on him by or under this Act within 12 months from the date of a first examination report.
+A patent application shall be deemed to have been abandoned unless the applicant has complied with all the requirements imposed on him by or under the Patent Act within 12 months from the date of a first examination report.
 However, as per amendment, the time for complying the requirement has been reduced from 12 months to 6 months, therefore, the timeline to get the patent grant is reduced.
 Additionally, the applicant can request for an extension of 3 months.

 8. Video conference hearing

 The hearings can now be held through video conference, thus avoiding expense on physical hearing.
 However, in all cases of hearing, written submissions, as well as other documents, need to be submitted within 15 days from the date of hearing.

 9. Addition of new forms

 1. Form 18A for the filing of a request for an expedited examination.

 2. Form 29 for requesting the withdrawal of a patent application.